Más Rica Que Ayer: Background and composition

 Anuel AA announced the collaboration uploading a story from filming the music video of the song.
 This is the first collaboration between Anuel, Mambo Kingz and DJ Luian after the song "Tú No Amas".

 In the lyrics, Anuel AA mentioned Colombian singer Shakira and Spanish football player Gerard Piqué.

+Later Anuel AA confirmed in an Instagram post that "Más Rica Que Ayer" is one of the many songs dedicated to his ex-girlfriend, Colombian singer, Karol G, who also attacked indirectly telling that "they go global when they make songs about me", making reference to the Karol G's song and single, "TQG" with Shakira, which was reported as an diss track to Anuel AA.

 Music video

 The music video was produced by TruViews and Anuel AA.
 It shows a couple loving and fighting each other and the artists dancing.
 At the end of the video Maluma appeared alongside Anuel AA, Mambo Kingz and DJ Luian.

-Anuel AA also attacked indirectly Colombian singer and ex-girlfriend Karol G telling that "they go global when they make songs about me".
+Live performance

+Anuel AA performed "Mas Rica Que Ayer" at the 8th Annual Latin American Music Awards on April 20, 2023, at MGM Grand Arena.